 My name is pronounced like 'Sh-oo-en Y-uu-eh Pong', hope this can solve many people's potential doubt.
-I am now a first-year graduate student in Computer Science Department at University of Southern California, specializing in Multimedia and Creative Technologies.
+I am now a second-year graduate student in Computer Science Department at University of Southern California, specializing in Multimedia and Creative Technologies.

 Though pursuing me academic goal in the United States, I actually grew up in Hsinchu, Taiwan.
 I received my Bachelor's degree from the department of Computer Science and Information Engineering at National Taiwan University in 2011.
 Since 2010, I worked with Prof. Ming Ouhyoung and joined the Communications and Multimedia Laboratory in CS dep., NTU.
 During the last year of my undergraduate study, I chose "Basic Match Move Realization" as my special project subject which enlightens my research interests in computer graphics, computer vision and multimedia.

 After serving in Air Force in Taiwan for one year, now, I am on

 my way toward the Master's degree in the department of Computer Science,

 University of Southern California.
 In my leisure time, I love skateboarding,

 playing tennis, swimming, reading and watching movies.